 I know it’s hard to believe, but election time is just around the corner.
 In less than two months, we will be casting our ballots yet again.
 As I’m sure many of you know, there are several propositions on the November 6th ballot, from marijuana legalization to an increase to the gasoline tax.

 While there are many things that could be said about each and every proposition to be decided in November, there is one that is the most concerning to me, and that is Clean Missouri.

 Clean Missouri, or better yet, “Clean” Missouri, is a ballot initiative that seeks to make many changes to the Missouri Constitution, and none of them are necessary or good.
 It would take me many pages to break down every provision in the initiative, so I will briefly deal with only two of them.

-Now you must be wondering, why would anyone want to do this?
+Now you must be curious, who is behind clean Missouri?
 The answer is simple.
 This “Clean” Missouri initiative, which has received funding from Planned Parenthood and Far Left icon George Soros, is an attempt to get more Democrats elected to the Missouri House and Senate.
 Their goal is to get as many Democrat voters in every district that they can, with the hopes of flipping that district to the Democrat party.

 If the Democrats were to regain control of our House and Senate through fair and open elections that would be one thing, but to do it by severely gerrymandering districts would be wrong.

 I encourage you all to vote “no” on “Clean” Missouri, which will be Amendment 1 on the ballot.